 Section 2.
 A vacancy in any office other than the President will be filled through an election by a majority of the Board of Directors.
 The incumbent will hold office until the next Annual Meeting at which time the vacancy will be filled according to the Bylaws of the Society.
 In the case of a vacancy in the office of the President, the First Vice President will act in the place of the President until the next Annual Meeting.

 Section 3.
 The President will direct and administer the affairs of the Society as its executive head and will supervise all phases of its activities, subject to instructions by the Board.
 The President will also be an ex-officio member of all committees and will preside at all meetings of members and of the Board.

 Section 4.
 The First Vice President will assist in carrying out the President’s duties and will preside at all meetings in the absence of the President.

 Section 5.
 The Second Vice President and all other officers will accept portfolios as determined by the President.

 Section 6.
 The Secretary will keep a record of all proceedings of the Board and of the Society.

 Section 7.
 The Treasurer will have custody of the Society’s funds and will disburse the funds as may be ordered by the Board or vote of the membership.
-The Treasurer will report to the Board of Directors at it’s regular meetings, or as requested.
-It will prepare an annual report on the financial condition and results of operations of the Society, a copy of which will be forwarded to the National Audubon Society as they require.
+The Treasurer will report to the Board of Directors at its regular meetings, or as requested.
+The Treasurer will prepare an annual report on the financial condition and results of operations of the Society, a copy of which will be forwarded to the National Audubon Society as they require.
 A summary of the financial status of the Society will be published in the newsletter annually.
 Authorized signatures on the checking account will be the Treasurer, the President or the First Vice President.
-Any check over the amount of $500 requires the signatures of any two of the above officers.
+Any check over the amount of $100 requires the signatures of any two of the above officers.